FIFA Manager: FIFA Manager 13

+FIFA Manager 14

-FIFA Manager 14FIFA Manager 14 is a football management video game developed by Bright Future GmbH, published by Electronic Arts worldwide under the EA Sports label and released on Windows XP, Windows Vista, Windows 7 and Windows 8 in October 2013.
+FIFA Manager 14 is a football management video game developed by Bright Future GmbH, published by Electronic Arts worldwide under the EA Sports label and released on Windows XP, Windows Vista, Windows 7 and Windows 8 in October 2013.
 The game was mentioned in an EA press release on 8 May by EA Labels president Frank Gibeau and later fully confirmed on the German EA Facebook page on 19 July.
 A statement regarding the game was finally released on 31 July.
 The game was released on 24 October 2013 in Germany and a day later in the UK.
 It is the last installment of the FIFA Manager series as it was announced no further editions after FIFA Manager 14 would be released.

 The game was released as a Legacy Edition along with FIFA 14 for PS2, PSP, PS Vita, Wii and Nintendo 3DS.
 This means no updates to gameplay or game modes at all and no new game modes and features apart from updated kits, rosters and statistics.

 The only changes to FIFA Manager 14 are the fact that over 25 previously locked features are now available to play right from the start such as Psychological Profile, Coach Rumors, Team Matrix and Expanded Statistics.
 The international and national name pools have also undergone a complete overhaul, with over 6,000 names added.

 The game consists of over 1000 officially licensed clubs, featuring more than 35,000 players, across more than 70 licensed leagues.
 FIFA Manager 14 retains all of the licenses from FIFA Manager 13, but with the addition of Brazil's Campeonato Brasileiro Série A, Chile's Campeonato Nacional Petrobras, Colombia's Liga Postobón, Argentine Primera División and the Polish Ekstraklasa.
 There is also the addition of licensed squads for all of the teams in the Ukrainian Premier League, Croatian Prva HNL and the Czech Gambrinus Liga.